dss-extensions/dss_matlab/README.md

-# DSS MATLAB: a multi-platform MATLAB package for DSS C-API, an unofficial implementation of EPRI's OpenDSS
+# DSS MATLAB: a multi-platform MATLAB package for DSS C-API, an alternative implementation of EPRI's OpenDSS

 ---